Skip to content

 4. Observational studies and patient support.

-Rare and orphan medicines frequently receive EMA Market Authorizations under “extraordinary conditions”, necessitating “additional surveillance” like carrying out a post-authorization safety study (PASS).
-A partner with expertise in PASS will ensure that all necessary approvals are obtained swiftly.
-Additionally, providing a new medicine for a rare disease comes with its challenges, such as adherence and side-effect management.
+Providing a new medicine for a rare disease is not without its challenges, such as adherence and side-effect management.
 A partner with a track record of successfully implementing effective patient support programmes throughout Europe will will guarantee these issues are tackled effectively.

 About Sciensus